USS Ronald Reagan: 2017

-From 10 January, the ship began a period of Selected Restricted Availability with a focus on part of the ship including the flight deck, hangar bays, and general living spaces.
+From 10 January, the ship began a period of Selected Restricted Availability with a focus on upgrading parts of the ship including the flight deck, hangar bays, and general living spaces.
 On 19 April the ship was visited by Vice President Mike Pence.
 On 7 May, the ship put to sea for sea trials before her annual patrol.
-Following a short period of sea trials, Ronald Reagan returned to port, then left again on her annual cruise on 16 May, to relieve her sister ship Carl Vinson, which had been deployed near North Korea in light of political tensions.
+After the short sea trials, Ronald Reagan returned to port, then left again on her annual cruise on 16 May to relieve her sister ship Carl Vinson, which had been deployed near North Korea in light of political tensions.

 She visited Singapore in June and then sailed to Australia where she participated in Exercise Talisman Saber with Australian and other forces in July.
 She then made a port visit to Brisbane before returning to Japan on 9 August.
 On 8 September she departed Yokosuka again to conduct patrols off Korea after the North Korean missile launch over Japan and nuclear test.
 On 2 October the ship visited Hong Kong.
 She then participated in drills with the Japan Maritime Self-Defense Force off Okinawa.
 After that, Ronald Reagan participated in drills off the Korean peninsula with the South Korean Navy.
 After the drills, she made a port visit at Busan in South Korea.

-On 29 October, Ronald Reagan scrambled an undisclosed number of Super Hornets to intercept two Russian Tu-95MS bombers on a Tokyo Express flight near Japan that were heading towards the carrier.
+On 29 October, Ronald Reagan scrambled an undisclosed number of Super Hornets to intercept two Russian Tu-95MS bombers that were heading towards the carrier on a Tokyo Express flight near Japan.
 The Russian bombers were accompanied by their own Su-35S escort fighters.
 During their flights the bombers were also intercepted by F-2, F-4 and F-15 fighters of the Japan Air Self-Defense Force.
-In November destroyers assigned to Ronald Reagan conducted exercises with the Indian Navy after which the Indian Navy ships and a Japan Self-Defense Forces destroyer conducted exercises with Ronald Reagan.
+In November destroyers assigned to Ronald Reagan conducted exercises with the Indian Navy after which the Indian Navy ships joined by a Japan Self-Defense Forces destroyer conducted more exercises with Ronald Reagan.

 Later in November the vessel conducted drills with two other US aircraft carriers, Nimitz and Theodore Roosevelt.
 It was the first time in a decade that three US carrier strike groups had operated together in Asia.
 They were also joined by the Japanese helicopter destroyer Ise and the guided missile destroyers Inazuma and Makinami.
 After working with the Japanese warships the carrier groups conducted drills with seven South Korean vessels, including two Aegis-equipped destroyers.
 The drills were timed to coincide with the Asian tour of US President Donald Trump amid tensions with North Korea.

 On 22 November, a C-2A Greyhound cargo plane of VRC-30 with 11 crew and passengers aboard crashed into the Philippine Sea 145 km northwest of Okinotorishima while flying from Marine Corps Air Station Iwakuni to the carrier.
 It was the first C-2 loss since 2005, and the first fatal crash since 1973.
 Eight of the 11 were rescued.
 Ronald Reagan returned to Yokosuka on 4 December.